tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-12-aws-developing-with-amazon-s3.markdown

 - Python
 ---

+Amazon Simple Storage Service or S3 is a simple, scalable web services to store and retrieve data.
+This post talks about basic concepts of buckets and objects in S3, basic and advanced operations on objects in S3, and standard development considerations when working with S3 using SDK.

 ### S3 Buckets and Objects

 Files of any kind such as text, video, photo are stored as objects in S3 *buckets*.